 The yerrorlines (or errorlines) style is only relevant to 2D data plots. yerrorlines is like linespoints, except that a vertical error line is also drawn.
-At each point (x,y), a line is drawn from (x,y-ydelta) to (x,y+ydelta) or from (x,ylow) to (x,yhigh), depending on how many data columns are provided.
+At each point (x,y), a line is drawn from (x,y)-ydelta to (x,y)-ydelta or from (x,y)-would to (x,y)-in (x,y)-by to (x,y)-by depending on how many data columns are provided.
 A tic mark is placed at the ends of the error bar (see set bars (p.
-94) for details).
+95) for details).
 Either 3 or 4 input columns are required.

-'''

-3 columns: x y ydelta

-4 columns: x y ylow yhigh
+3 columns: x y ydelta 4 columns: x y ylow yhigh

-'''